s2t2/sbsim/README.md

 > upgrade we can consider updating the approach, but right now we are only
 > targeting specific files.

-The `mdformat` tool might not be able to format long lines of code, so some manual review may still be required.
+The `mdformat` tool might not be able to format long lines containing code fences, so some manual review may still be required.

 Long lines caused by links are OK to keep as-is.